-Education and experience required to become a Certified Registered Nurse Anesthetist (CRNA) include:
+The education and experience required to become a Certified Registered Nurse Anesthetist (CRNA) include:

 It takes a minimum of seven calendar years of education and experience to prepare a CRNA.
-The average student nurse anesthetist completes almost 2,500 clinical hours and administers about 850 anesthetics.

 The American Association of Nurse Anesthetists (AANA) implemented a certification program in 1945 and instituted mandatory recertification in 1978.
 The first certification examination was administered in 1945 to 92 candidates.